thelfer/tfel/docs/web/Norton-full.md

 details).

-We introduce an auxiliary variable called `tmp` to limit the number of call to the `pow` function
+We introduce an auxiliary variable called `tmp` to limit the number of calls to the `pow` function